anant5441/Symptom_Diagnosis/README.md

 - **Evidence-Based:** Uses standard neonatal protocols and references for recommendations.
 - **Source Transparency:** Shows source documents used for LLM responses.

+## 🌐 Multilingual Support
+- The app uses OpenAI Whisper for speech-to-text, which supports transcription in many languages and automatically detects the spoken language.
+- The detected language is displayed after transcription.
+- **Note:** The AI triage and prompt are optimized for English.
+For best results, provide input in English.
+Other languages may work for transcription, but the LLM's understanding and response quality may vary depending on its multilingual capabilities.

 ## How It Works
 1. **Record Audio:** Click 'Record Audio' and describe the baby's symptoms.
 2. **Transcribe & Analyze:** The app transcribes the audio and analyzes the text using a prompt designed for neonatal triage.